Pediatrics Residency

 Volunteer Opportunities

-A variety of community volunteer opportunities occur throughout the year.
-Examples of prior experiences include:
+- A variety of community volunteer opportunities occur throughout the year.

-• Participation in Annual Events such as YMCA's Healthy Kids Day
+- Participation in the Annual YMCA's Healthy Kids Day

 Legislative Advocacy & the AAP